JopieAdema/JopieAdema.github.io/published.md

 **Reports (public)**

+  - Adema, J., Albrecht, C., Giesing, Y., Panchenko, T., and Poutvaara, P., 2022. [*People With a Migration Background and Refugees in Bavaria and Their Importance for the Bavarian Labor Market.*](https://www.ifo.de/en/publications/2022/monograph-authorship/people-migration-background-and-refugees-bavaria-and-their).
+On request of the faction of the Green party in the Bavarian Parliament.

  - Adema, J., Guha, M., 2022  [*Following the Online Trail of Ukrainian Refugees through Google Trends.*](https://www.cesifo.org/DocDL/CESifo-Forum-2022-4-adema-guha-ukr%20refugees-google-july.pdf).
 CESifo Forum, 23(04), pp. 62-66.